 Azure Spring Apps supports exporting Spring application logs and metrics to Azure Storage, Event Hubs, and Log Analytics.
 The table name in Log Analytics is AppPlatformLogsforSpring.
 To learn how to enable it, see Diagnostic services.

 Does Azure Spring Apps support distributed tracing?

 Yes.
-For more information, see Tutorial: Use Distributed Tracing with Azure Spring Apps.
+For more information, see Use Application Insights Java In-Process Agent in Azure Spring Apps.